It is a drug that belongs to the family of alkylating agents.

 In addition, this drug passes into breast milk and can harm the infant, so its consumption is not recommended when the patient is breastfeeding.

-It is recommended that women of childbearing potential use reliable contraception during treatment and for up to 1 year after stopping treatment.
+It is recommended that women of childbearing potential use reliable contraception during treatment and up to 1 year after stopping treatment.